Zylann/godot_voxel/doc/source/quick_start.md

 `VoxelMesherBlocky` allows to specify way more than just white cubes: you can define multiple models, with varying textures, materials and shapes, in order to compose a world like you would see in Minecraft for example.

-### Large smooth world using `VoxelLODTerrain`
+### Large smooth heightmap with overhangs using `VoxelLODTerrain`

-1) Create a new project and a new 3D scene.
-Give it some light by adding a `DirectionalLight` node, and orientate it so it shines approximately downwards.
-You can enable `Shadows` too.

-2) Add a `VoxelLODTerrain` node, and adjust the following settings in the inspector:
+1) Add a `VoxelLODTerrain` node, and adjust the following settings in the inspector:

-2.1) `Generator`: create a new `VoxelGeneratorNoise`.
+1.1) `Generator`: create a new `VoxelGeneratorNoise`.
 Then click on it and set its `Channel` parameter to `SDF`.
 Also make sure the `noise` property is assigned to a noise resource.

-2.2) `Mesher`: create a new `VoxelMesherTransvoxel`.
+1.2) `Mesher`: create a new `VoxelMesherTransvoxel`.

-3) At this point you should start to see a smooth, spongy terrain appear in the editor viewport.
+2) At this point you should start to see a smooth, spongy terrain appear in the editor viewport.
 If you can't see anything, you can force a reload by reopening the scene, or using the menu `Terrain -> Re-generate`.

-4) The terrain is not setup to appear in-game yet, so there is some extra setup needed.
+3) The terrain is not setup to appear in-game yet, so there is some extra setup needed.
 Add a `Camera` node, and elevate it so it's above the terrain.
 You may also want to angle it a bit downward to see more of the landscape.

-5) Add a `VoxelViewer` node under the camera.
+4) Add a `VoxelViewer` node under the camera.
 When the game runs, this node will tell the voxel engine where to generate voxels, as the camera moves around.

-6) Play the scene: you should see the terrain appear!
+5) Play the scene: you should see the terrain appear!

 ![Screenshot of smooth terrain from the quick start guide](images/noise-terrain-default.jpg)